RIT-EVT/BMS/docs/source/software_state.rst

 CAN network is possible.
 Additional validation is still required before the software is considered validated for continuous use on the motorcycle system.
-The currently supported features, summary of currently validated software, and the features still needed to be added are deatiled below.
+The currently supported features, summary of currently validated software, and the features still needed to be added are detailed below.

 High Level Features
 ===================